compsciencelab/pytorchrl/code_examples/train_genchem/sac_reinvent/README.md

 # Generative chemistry in PyTorchRL

-This code example uses the same approach as REINVENT (Blaschke et al., 2020) to guide a RL Proximal Policy Optimization (PPO) agent in the process of drug discovery.
+This code example uses the same approach as REINVENT (Blaschke et al., 2020) to guide a RL Soft Actor Critic (SAC) agent in the process of drug discovery.

 ## 1. Requirements